solliancenet/microsoft-mysql-developer-guide/02_IntroToMySQL/02_02_Introduction_to_Azure.md

   ![Shows an example of the Azure CLI.](media/azure-cli-example.png "Azure CLI Example")

-Although very similar, you may find that there are some subtle differneces between how each of these tools operate and the actions that can be accomplished.
+Although very similar, you may find that there are some subtle differences between how each of these tools operate and the actions that can be accomplished.
 Use [Azure command-line tool guide](https://docs.microsoft.com/en-us/azure/developer/azure-cli/choose-the-right-azure-command-line-tool) to determine which is the right tool for you.

-It is possible to run the Azure CLI and Azure Powershell from the [Azure Cloud Shell](shell.azure.com) but it does have some limitations.
+It is possible to run the Azure CLI and Azure PowerShell from the [Azure Cloud Shell](shell.azure.com) but it does have some limitations.
 You can also run these tools locally.

 To use the Azure CLI [download the CLI tools from Microsoft.](https://docs.microsoft.com/cli/azure/install-azure-cli).